AaHaHaa/3D-UPPE/README.md

 ## Fourier and Hankel transforms
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.
 In addition, I have improved and implemented a new numerical Hankel transform scheme based on FHATHA, which might be publishable to a small journal (but I'm lazy).
-I put it in this arXiv tutoial as well.
+I put it in this arXiv tutorial as well.
 You can take a look if interested.

 ## How to activate CUDA for GPU computing in MATLAB:
 Typically MATLAB deals with this, but there are still come steps to follow before CUDA can really be used, especially when compiling .cu files to generate .ptx files.
 Below I show only steps for Windows.
 For linux, please search for their specific steps.
 I've never used Mac, so I cannot comment anything on this; some functions need to be revised for extended capabilities for Mac as far as I know.<br>